<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=57860&amp;fmt=gif">

 • Are we on track to hit our school or district’s goal for attendance this year?

-1. Quickly monitor school-level attendance trends and early warning indicators.
+1. Quickly monitor district and school-level attendance trends and early warning indicators

-Teachers, interventionists, counselors, and administrators can easily log in to view school-level trends for the percentage of students that are “on track” and “at risk” of attendance issues.
-By refreshing your data on a daily basis, Panorama Student Success provides a near real-time view into a school’s attendance patterns.daily-attendance
+Teachers, interventionists, counselors, and administrators can easily view district and school-level trends for the percentage of students that are “on track” and “at risk” of attendance issues.
+By refreshing your data on a daily basis, Panorama Student Success provides a near real-time view into a school’s attendance patterns.

-3. Dive deeper with daily and course section attendance charts.
+4. Dive deeper with daily and course section attendance charts

 Understand a student's attendance patterns with calendars that show full-day absences, absences from specific courses, or tardies.
 See which classes a student misses most frequently—and their grades in those courses—to take action before they fall behind.